 One of the area’s most popular bedroom communities is Gulf Breeze, which is between Pensacola and Pensacola Beach.
 Its impressive natural resources and community parks include 18 miles of waterfront, three protected bayous, and a well-situated boat ramp.
 If you prefer to stay on dry land, you can take a leisurely walk in 105 acres of undeveloped park property.
 Gulf Breeze has top-rated schools, a zoo with 900 animals, golf courses, movie theaters, and a slice of history nearly 200 years old.
 In 1828, President John Quincy Adams was seeking raw materials for Navy shipbuilding.
 He established the Naval Live Oaks Reservation, which was America’s first experimental tree farm.
 Now the reservation is part of Gulf Islands National Seashore, a delightful nature and history preserve along the water.

-Cross a narrow bridge from U.S. 98 and you find yourself in a slice of old-time Florida.
-Navarre Beach, at the east end of Santa Rosa Island, is a small, family-friendly beach community where locals and visitors mingle over sunsets, play volleyball or enjoy music at a thatched-hut bar.
-With the Gulf of Mexico on one side and Santa Rosa Sound on the other, visitors can take their choice of water sports – parasailing, canoeing ... , jet-skiing.
+Cross a narrow bridge from U.S. 98, and will you find yourself in a slice of old-time Florida.
+Navarre Beach, at the east end of Santa Rosa Island, is a small, family-friendly beach community where locals and visitors mingle over sunsets, play volleyball, or enjoy music at a thatched-hut bar.
+With the Gulf of Mexico on one side and Santa Rosa Sound on the other, visitors can take their choice of water sports — parasailing, canoeing... , or jet-skiing.
 The fishing pier, which extends far into the gulf, is popular with walkers as well as anglers.
 The fishing is often very productive, and locally owned restaurants offer many tasty meals made from family recipes.

 Thank you for joining the Ropella community!